IRS Form 8868 Instructions

 Line 1

 In Line 1, you’re requesting an automatic extension of time for up to 6 months after the original filing deadline.
-Enter the extended due date of the return, but not more than 6 months after the original filling date.
+Enter the extended due date of the return, but not more than 6 months after the original deadline.

 Next, check the appropriate box, depending on whether you’re a calendar year tax filer or a fiscal tax year filer.

-If you’re a calendar year taxpayer, indicate the tax year you’re requesting the extension for.
+If you operate on a calendar tax year, indicate the tax year you’re requesting the extension for.

 If you are a fiscal year filer, indicate the beginning and the ending months of your fiscal year tax return.